Epiphone Les Paul Custom PRO Guitar Review

 My overall impression of the Epi Les Paul Custom is very high.
 I can see playing this guitar onstage or in the studio.
 If you don't have the means to spring for the Gibson, this guitar is a serious contender.

 More on the Epi Les Paul Custom PRO

 It pained me to leave the Les Paul Custom behind, but I was sufficiently impressed and have since vowed that the Epiphone Les Paul Custom PRO would be my next guitar.

 It's also awesome that my wife was there, so she could see that by buying this guitar I am saving us thousands of dollars.

 And she says I don't pay enough attention to the family budget!

 And that's really the bottom line when it comes to Epiphone guitars.
-Is the Epiphone LP Custom up the same standard as the Gibson LP Custom?
+Is the Epiphone Les Paul Custom up the same standard as the Gibson LP Custom?
 Of course not!
 But for about a quarter of the price it gets you the same awesome looks and a similar sound.
 And, you can still make your mortgage payment.